Description

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund’s data record.'

-• Looking at the maximum reduction from previous high of -29 days in the last 5 years of iShares MSCI Switzerland ETF, we see it is relatively greater, thus better in comparison to the benchmark SPY (-33.7 days)
+• The maximum drop from peak to valley over 5 years of iShares MSCI Switzerland ETF is -29 days, which is greater, thus better compared to the benchmark SPY (-33.7 days) in the same period.

 MaxDuration:

-• Looking at the maximum time in days below previous high water mark of 563 days in the last 5 years of iShares MSCI Switzerland ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days under water over 5 years of iShares MSCI Switzerland ETF is 638 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

-• During the last 3 years, the maximum days below previous high is 563 days, which is larger, thus worse than the value of 488 days from the benchmark.
+• During the last 3 years, the maximum time in days below previous high water mark is 638 days, which is greater, thus worse than the value of 488 days from the benchmark.

 AveDuration:

-• The average time in days below previous high water mark over 5 years of iShares MSCI Switzerland ETF is 150 days, which is larger, thus worse compared to the benchmark SPY (124 days) in the same period.
+• The average days below previous high over 5 years of iShares MSCI Switzerland ETF is 187 days, which is greater, thus worse compared to the benchmark SPY (123 days) in the same period.

-• Compared with SPY (181 days) in the period of the last 3 years, the average days below previous high of 225 days is larger, thus worse.
+• Compared with SPY (178 days) in the period of the last 3 years, the average time in days below previous high water mark of 281 days is larger, thus worse.

 Performance (YTD)